-- Delivery of services and programs for children, young people, their families and caregivers in our City that meet the aspirations of our 'Every Child, Our Future': Children's Services Policy including: - providing universal and enhanced maternal and child health services as well as family support services to assist parents, carers and families to increase their capacity and capability - increasing the number of vulnerable children in the City who access quality early education and care - planning and support for children's services in the municipality to help all children and young people living in Port Phillip to develop to their full potential and minimise the effects of disadvantage - providing high quality, Council-run early education and care services - programming and funding to create opportunities for children in their middle years to participate regardless of their background or circumstances - providing and enabling childhood, adolescent, and adult immunisations to protect from vaccine preventable diseases
+Delivery of services and programs for children, young people, their families and caregivers in our City that meet the aspirations of our 'Every Child, Our Future': Children's Services Policy including:

-- delivery of services and programs including inhome support, community transport, and social support that enable people to feel connected and part of their local community and maintain independence as they age (subject to federal aged care reforms) - client services and programs that are inclusive and accessible for all, including people who identify as LGBTIQA+, people with disability, people from culturally and linguistically diverse backgrounds, Indigenous backgrounds, and people experiencing homelessness - action that advances gender equality in our organisation and community, addresses the drivers of family violence and all forms of violence against women, and ensures our staff are trained in risk assessment for family violence where that is relevant to their role - community spaces and facilities that are designed and programmed to be welcoming and accessible for all members of our community and to encourage social connection for all ages, cultures, and backgrounds - high-quality sport and recreation infrastructure designed for shared community use that enables people of all ages, backgrounds, and abilities to participate, including delivering major projects such as JL Murphy Soccer
+- providing universal and enhanced maternal and child health services as well as family support services to assist parents, carers and families to increase their capacity and capability - o increasing the number of vulnerable children in the City who access quality early education and care - planning and support for children's services in the municipality to help all children and young people living in Port Phillip to develop to their full potential and minimise the effects of disadvantage - o providing high quality, Council-run early education and care services - o programming and funding to create opportunities for children in their middle years to participate regardless of their background or circumstances - o providing and enabling childhood, adolescent, and adult immunisations to protect from vaccine preventable diseases. - delivery of services and programs including in-home support, community transport, and social support that enable people to feel connected and part of their local community and maintain independence as they age (subject to federal aged care reforms) - client services and programs that are inclusive and accessible for all, including people who identify as LGBTIQA+, people with disability, people from culturally and linguistically diverse backgrounds, Indigenous backgrounds, and people experiencing homelessness - action that advances gender equality in our organisation and community, addresses the drivers of family violence and all forms of violence against women, and ensures our staff are trained in risk assessment for family violence where that is relevant to their role - community spaces and facilities that are designed and programmed to be welcoming and accessible for all members of our community and to encourage social connection for all ages, cultures, and backgrounds - high-quality sport and recreation infrastructure designed for shared community use that enables people of all ages, backgrounds, and abilities to participate, including delivering major projects such as JL Murphy Soccer and Baseball, Lagoon Reserve, Elder Smith Netball Courts, and other sports field lighting and minor recreation infrastructure renewals, subject to available budget funding - a commitment to integrating the principles of universal design in council buildings, streets, public spaces, and beaches as part of our ongoing capital works program and advocacy on Victorian Government projects

-- and Baseball, Lagoon Reserve, Elder Smith Netball Courts, and other sports field lighting and minor recreation infrastructure renewals, subject to available budget funding - a commitment to integrating the principles of universal design in council buildings, streets, public spaces, and beaches as part of our ongoing capital works program and advocacy on Victorian Government projects - a new Positive Ageing Policy by November 2022 to set out the needs and aspirations for older people in our municipality and guide Council's response to major reforms happening in the aged and disability sectors. - a third Reconciliation Action Plan that continues our commitment to work with the Boon Wurrung Traditional Owners, the two Registered Aboriginal Parties for the City, and local Aboriginal and Torres Strait Islander people to achieve reconciliation - an Access and Inclusion Plan (also known as a disability action plan) to demonstrate our commitment to equitable participation and inclusion of people with disability within our community and within our organisation - advocacy support to individual clubs within Albert Park which are applying for funding through third parties.
+- a new Positive Ageing Policy by November 2022 to set out the needs and aspirations for older people in our municipality and guide Council's response to major reforms happening in the aged and disability sectors. - a third Reconciliation Action Plan that continues our commitment to work with the Boon Wurrung Traditional Owners, the two Registered Aboriginal Parties for the City, and local Aboriginal and Torres Strait Islander people to achieve reconciliation - advocacy support to individual clubs within Albert Park which are applying for funding through third parties.